-- Users receive a report summarizing their reputation against the current database of general leadership
+- A report summarizing your reputation against the current database of general leadership

-- Eight or nine months later, users receive the same data benchmarked against other sales leaders and sales teams
+- Eight or nine months later, you will receive the same data benchmarked against other sales leaders and sales teams

 How do you think character is essential as a SAM?
 Comment below.
 We would love to hear from you.